xilution/xilution-iam-example/README.md

         * {username} is the new user's username.
         * {code} is the verification code the you received in your email inbox.

-1. Activate Hippo
+1. Activate Hippo For Account and Sub Organization

     Xilution [Hippo](https://products.xilution.com/basics/hippo) is part of Xilution's IAM suite and is used to manage sub-organization clients.

+    1. Run `yarn xln:hippo:activate-for-account-organization`.

+    * To see the Hippo activation status, run `yarn xln:hippo:show-activation-for-account-organization` to see the Hippo activation status.
+    * To deactivate Hippo, run `yarn xln:hippo:deactivate-for-account-organization`.

-    1. Run `yarn xln:hippo:activate`.
+    1. Run `yarn xln:hippo:activate-for-sub-organization`.

-    * To see the Hippo activation status, run `yarn xln:hippo:show-activation` to see the Hippo activation status.
+    * To see the Hippo activation status, run `yarn xln:hippo:show-activation-for-sub-organization` to see the Hippo activation status.
-    * To deactivate Hippo, run `yarn xln:hippo:deactivate`.
+    * To deactivate Hippo, run `yarn xln:hippo:deactivate-for-sub-organization`.

 1. Add a Clients to the Sub-Organization